Student Handbook

 • Credits earned at the home institution with a grade of “D” may be applicable to a degree or certificate as determined by the program.

-• There is no limit to the number of credits that may be transferred.
+• There is no limit to the number of credits that may be transferred in.
+However, 25% of credits must be taken at the institution awarding a degree and/or certificate.

-• Upper level courses can be accepted in transfer IF the course can be equated to a course in CCNS.
+• Upper-level courses can be accepted in transfer IF the course can be equated to a course in CCCNS.

 • Credit for prior learning, standardized tests and portfolio credits will be accepted as determined by NJC using the CCCS Guide to Credit for Prior Learning.

-• Transfer credits will be awarded as governed by State Board policies and the System President procedures.
+• Transfer credits will be awarded as governed by CDHE and State Board policies and the System President procedures.